harshithvh/Lyriks/README.md

 # Lyriks

-This is a Music App with a modern homepage, fully-fledged music player that has search, lyrics, song exploration features, popular music around you, worldwide top charts, and much more.
+This is a Music Player App with a modern homepage, fully-fledged music player that has search, lyrics, song exploration features, popular music around you, worldwide top charts, and much more.
 Responsive on both web and android devices.

 Technologies used: React, Tailwind, Redux, API's